Davidcor89-lip6/b4mesh/README.md

 extract archives/greensoft-sdk-2020-10-06-67b51.tar.xz somewhere else

-copy libdbus-cpp-6d390205.tar.gz in the folder "dl" into the buildroot folder
+copy libdbus-cpp-6d390205.tar.gz in the folder "dl" (that you create) into the buildroot folder

 $make menuconfig